Chinory/pargv-lite/README.md

 ### Keyword External Name

 This type of external name doesn't need `-` or `--` prefix to use.
 Just prefix the external name with `-`.
-Together with the module option, you can easily implement common interfaces of sub-module CLI program.
+Together with the module option, you can easily implement sub-command.

 **For Example**: